LedgerHQ/ledger-live/libs/test-utils/dummy-ptx-app/README.md

 ## How to run locally for development

-Run `npx http-serve` in the same folder as the dummy-ptx-app
+Run `pnpm test-utils dummy-apps:start-ptx-app` in the same folder as the dummy-ptx-app